flatironinstitute/finufft/docs/index.rst

-As with other "fast" algorithms, FINUFFT does not evaluate this sum directly---which would take $O(NM)$ effort---but rather uses a sequence of steps (in this case, optimally chosen spreading, FFT, and deconvolution stages) to approximate the vector of answers :eq:`1d1` to within the user's desired relative tolerance with only $O(N \log N +M)$ effort, ie, quasi-linear.
+As with other "fast" algorithms, FINUFFT does not evaluate this sum directly---which would take $O(NM)$ effort---but rather uses a sequence of steps (in this case, optimally chosen spreading, FFT, and deconvolution) to approximate the vector of answers :eq:`1d1` to within the user's desired relative tolerance with only $O(N \log N +M)$ effort, ie, quasi-linear.
 Thus the speed-up is similar to that of the FFT.
-For the definitions of the type 2 and 3 transforms, and the 2D and 3D cases, see :ref:`here <math>`.
+You may want to jump to :ref:`quickstart <quick>`, or see the :ref:`definitions <math>` of the type 2 and 3 transforms, and 2D and 3D cases.

 One interpretation of :eq:`1d1` is: the returned values $f_k$ are the *Fourier series coefficients* of the $2\pi$-periodic